A list of sectors walking out today - from NHS staff to Scottish airport workers

 The first day of February saw one of the biggest strike days in more than a decade, as teachers, univeristy staff, rail workers, and civil service staff all walked out.

-Today (20 February), some Department for Work and Pensions workers, driving examiners and ambulance staff in Wales take action as Border Force staff and Dundee airport workers strike.
+Today (21 February), some Department for Work and Pensions workers, DVLA employees and ambulance staff in Wales take action as University teachers and Scottish Highland airport workers strike.

 Here’s a rundown of exactly who’s striking when in the next couple weeks, and why certain unions are walking out.